xtravision-ai/xtravision-react/README.md

 } from "xtravision-react";
 ```

-* use the context:
+* use the context to get the values:
   const { lastJsonMessage, isCamOn, setIsCamOn } =
     useXtraVisionAssessmentContext();

-* wrap the component in the context provider:
+* wrap the component in the context provider and pass the results from the previous context:

 ```
-    <XtraVisionAssessmentContext.Provider
+    <XtraVisionAssessmentProvider
       value={{
         lastJsonMessage,
         isCamOn,